 grafana-oncallon-callalternatives

-Grafana OnCall Alternatives (2026): 6 Tools to Switch to After the Archive
+Grafana OnCall Alternatives After the Archive (2026)

-Niketa SharmaApr 15, 20269 min read
+Niketa SharmaApr 15, 2026Updated Jun 12, 20269 min read

 If you were self-hosting Grafana OnCall OSS, your practical choices are to move to Grafana Cloud IRM, switch to another tool, or continue running the archived OSS version with its new limitations.